Anas Haqqani: Detention

 Anas was detained in Bahrain on 12 November 2014, at the age of 20, when he was legally returning from visiting releasees from Guantanamo Bay detention camp at the Taliban's political office in Doha, Qatar.
 American soldiers arrested him and took him back to Qatar.

 After a day of interrogation, Anas was transferred to Kabul, the capital of Afghanistan and held for nine months at the headquarters of the government intelligence agency, the National Directorate of Security.
 He was then imprisoned at Bagram prison.
 Anas said that he was detained to try to get the Taliban to hold peace talks with the Afghan government, when the Taliban wanted to negotiate with the US instead.
 He was twice sentenced to death while in prison.

-In defence of Anas, Afghan Taliban spokesperson Suhail Shaheen said he was a student and had nothing to do with the militancy.
+In defense of Anas, Afghan Taliban spokesperson Suhail Shaheen said he was a student and had nothing to do with the militancy.
 He was released on 18 November 2019 in a prisoner exchange.

 Post-release

 Haqqani went to Kabul after it fell to the Taliban in August 2021, as did his uncle Khalil Haqqani.
-Anas said that representatives of the Haqqani family needed to be there to negate talk that the Taliban was disunited and factionalised and that the Haqqani network was not truly part of it.
+Anas said that representatives of the Haqqani family needed to be there to negate talk that the Taliban was disunited and factionalized and that the Haqqani network was not truly part of it.

 In August 2021, Anas Haqqani and Ahmadullah Wasiq visited the Afghanistan Cricket Board.
 They met with cricket board officials and national players and assured them of all possible cooperation for the promotion of cricket.

 In September 2021, Haqqani received criticism from Hindus on Twitter for calling Mahmud of Ghazni a "renowned Muslim warrior & Mujahid of the 10th century" who "established a strong Muslim rule in the region from Ghazni & smashed the idol of Somnath".

 Upon Prince Harry’s announcement that he had tallied up Taliban members he killed in war and not thought of them as people, Haqqani tweeted: "Mr Harry!
 The ones you killed were not chess pieces, they were humans; they had families who were waiting for their return...
-I don't expect that the (International Criminal Court) will summon you or the human rights activists will condemn you, because they are deaf and blind for you."
+I don't expect that the International Criminal Court will summon you or the human rights activists will condemn you, because they are deaf and blind for you."